craigsdennis/floor-is-llava-workers-ai/README.md

 Press the Use Template button on GitHub

-Create a new repository
+Create a new repository in your account.

-Head to https://dash.cloudflare.com > Pages > Create from your Repo
+Head to https://dash.cloudflare.com > Workers & Pages > Overview > Create > Pages > Connect to Git

 Choose SvelteKit (and leave the defaults)